matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Can be created for use from outside GCP.
 - Require that you be responsible for security of the private key and other management operations such as key rotation.
 - Are manageable through the:
-    - IAM API.
+    - IAM API
-    - gcloud command-line tool.
+    - `gcloud` command-line tool.
     - Service Accounts page in the GCP Console.

 **You can define many service accounts in a project**